Administrative Law (3 hrs.)

 Legal Drafting: General Drafting (3hrs.) — PW, EL

 This course offers students an introduction to legal drafting, with an emphasis on such essential skills as writing with clarity and precision, conforming with statutes and ordinances, using forms appropriately, achieving the goals of clients, identifying and eliminating ambiguity, editing and proofreading a written product, and simplifying complex thoughts and ideas.
 This course provides students with a thorough introduction to the principles of general drafting through the use of various techniques as written exercises, peer critique, and in-class workshops.
 These may be general office documents or documents in a particular doctrinal area.
 Through the course of the semester, students draft a minimum of three major legal documents in addition to rewrites and shorter written exercises.
-Successful completion of this course satisfies one of the upper-level legal writing requirements.
-Enrollment will be limited to 16 students per section.
+Successful completion of this course satisfies one of the two upper-level legal writing requirements.
 Mr. Danzig, Mr. Hitchens, Mr. Semler.

 This course offers students an introduction to legal drafting, with an emphasis on such essential skills as writing with clarity and precision, conforming with statues and ordinances, using forms appropriately, achieving the goals of the clients, identifying and eliminating ambiguity, editing and proofreading a written product, and simplifying complex thoughts and ideas.
 This course will provide students with a thorough introduction to the principles of legislative drafting through the use of various techniques such as written exercises, peer critique, and in-class workshops.
 Documents prepared in the class are typical of those prepared in the legislative process.
 Through the course of the semester, students draft a minimum of three major legal documents in addition to rewrites and shorter written exercises.
 Successful completion of this course will satisfy one of the two upper-level legal writing requirements.
 Mr. Hitchens.